SCRT-HQ/VaporShell/docs/glossary/Add-VSEMRClusterEbsConfiguration.md

----
-layout: glossary
-title: Add-VSEMRClusterEbsConfiguration
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSEMRClusterEbsConfiguration

 ## SYNOPSIS
-Adds an AWS::EMR::Cluster.EbsConfiguration resource property to the template
+Adds an AWS::EMR::Cluster.EbsConfiguration resource property to the template.
+EbsConfiguration is a subproperty of InstanceFleetConfig or InstanceGroupConfig.
+EbsConfiguration determines the EBS volumes to attach to EMR cluster instances.

 ## SYNTAX